sotovviktor/fde-for-a-day/docs/architecture.md

 schemas (extraction) and keeps one code path for all three tasks.
 The cost: no API-level schema enforcement, so validation is our job.

-**Resilience is shared too.** Each call runs under a per-attempt timeout (10s by default, 18s for vision extraction) and is retried up to three times with exponential backoff, honoring an upstream ``Retry-After`` header when present;
-once the budget is exhausted the request surfaces as a 503.
-A bounded httpx connection pool (20 connections, 10 kept warm) caps outbound concurrency.
-Malformed HTTP or JSON is rejected at the edge — 400 for bad JSON, 422 for schema errors, 415 for the wrong content type — which is what the resilience probes check.
-This holds everywhere in the eval run except one
-spot: `/extract` fails the 20-request `concurrent_burst` probe (two transient errors under load), which makes extraction the least robust task.
-It is the one open reliability gap — see [evals.md](evals.md).
+**Resilience is shared too.** All three endpoints share one Azure deployment and therefore one rate quota, so a **global token-bucket rate limiter** in the `AzureLLMClient` paces every request *start* — refilling at a fraction of the quota (800 of 1,000 RPM) and holding a small burst budget.
+The retry path is gated by the same bucket, so retries can't amplify a storm — the failure that sank the portal run (see *Local score vs. portal score* below).
+On top of it: a per-attempt timeout (10s default, 18s for vision), up to three retries with jittered exponential backoff honoring `Retry-After`, and a bounded httpx pool sized to the concurrency limit.
+Once the retry budget is exhausted the request surfaces as a 503.
+Malformed HTTP or JSON is rejected at the edge — 400 for bad JSON, 422 for schema errors, 415 for the wrong content type.
+With the quota raised to 1,000 RPM and the limiter sized so a burst still clears within the probe window, a local run passes all seven resilience probes.

 **One inconsistency, stated plainly.** Extract and orchestrate return a scored 200 fallback on internal failure (a `{document_id}` envelope; a `failed`